pegasystems/pega-helm-charts/charts/pega/README.md

    port: 443
    targetPort: 8443
    # set the value of CA certificate here in case of baremetal/openshift deployments - CA certificate should be in base64 format
+   # pass the certificateChainFile file if you are using certificateFile and certificateKeyFile
    cacertificate: "<< encoded CA certificate >>"
+  # SSL certificate and private key as a PEM format
+   certificateFile:
+   certificateKeyFile:
    # set enabled=true, only if traefik addon chart is deployed and traefik is enabled
    traefik:
       enabled: false